 How to Apply for Medicare in Rock Hill, South Carolina?

 There are different ways to apply for Medicare in Rock Hill, SC.
-You need to be 65 years or older, have permanent kidney failure (ESRD), total disability, or Lou Gehrig’s disease (ALS).
+You must be 65 years old or older, have permanent kidney failure (ESRD), total disability, or Lou Gehrig’s disease (ALS).
 If you receive Social Security benefits, the government will likely automatically enroll you when you turn 65.

 What Are the Four Types of Medicare in Rock Hill?